Radioactive Waste Management

 This compares with an average 400,000 tonnes of ash produced from a coal-fired plant of the same power capacity.
 Today, volume reduction techniques and abatement technologies as well as continuing good practice within the work force all contribute to continuing minimisation of waste produced, a key principle of waste management policy in the nuclear industry.
 Whilst the volumes of nuclear wastes produced are very small, the most important issue for the nuclear industry is managing their toxic nature in a way that is environmentally sound and presents no hazard to both workers and the general public.

-Used fuel gives rise to HLW which may be either the used fuel itself in fuel rods, or the separated waste arising from reprocessing this (see next section on Recycling used fuel).
-In either case, the amount is modest – as noted above, a typical reactor generates about 27 tonnes of spent fuel or 3 m3 per year of vitrified waste.
+Used fuel gives rise to high-level wastes (HLW) which may be either the used fuel itself in fuel rods, or the separated waste arising from reprocessing this (see next section on Recycling used fuel).
+In either case, the amount is modest – as noted above, a typical reactor generates about 27 tonnes of used fuel which may be reduced to 3 m3 per year of vitrified waste.
 Both can be effectively and economically isolated, and have been handled and stored safely since nuclear power began.

-Storage is mostly in ponds at reactor sites, or occasionally at a central site.
+Storage of used fuel is mostly in ponds associated with individual reactors, or in a common pool at multi-reactor sites, or occasionally at a central site.
 See later section below.

 If the used fuel is reprocessed, as is that from UK, French, German, Japanese and Russian reactors, HLW comprises highly-radioactive fission products and some transuranic elements with long-lived radioactivity.
 These are separated from the used fuel, enabling the uranium and plutonium to be recycled.
 Liquid HLW from reprocessing must be solidified.
 The HLW also generates a considerable amount of heat and requires cooling.
 It is vitrified into borosilicate (Pyrex) glass, encapsulated into heavy stainless steel cylinders about 1.3 metres high and stored for eventual disposal deep underground.
 This material has no conceivable future use and is unequivocally waste.
 The hulls and end-fittings of the reprocessed fuel assemblies are compacted, to reduce volume, and usually incorporated into cement prior to disposal as ILW.
 France has two commercial plants to vitrify HLW left over from reprocessing oxide fuel, and there are also plants in the UK and Belgium.
 The capacity of these Western European plants is 2,500 canisters (1000 t) a year, and some have been operating for three decades.